Jincredible/donation-analytics/README.md

 # donation-analytics

-this is a change in the readme
+Assumptions:
+ individuals do not donate more than once to a single campaign in a day